What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: FAST Observation

-The data reduction is performed using our own \texttt{Python} code.
-Basically, it follows the procedures listed below: \begin{enumerate} \item Flux calibration.
-The recorded power is converted into temperature in units of K using the noise diode calibration data provided by the FAST team\footnote{https://fast.bao.ac.cn/cms/category/telescope\_performence\_en/noise\_diode\_calibration\_report\_en/}.
-The temperature data are then converted into flux density in units of Janskys (Jy) using the gain parameters provided in the Table 5 of \cite{Jiang2020-FAST}.
-Radio frequency interference (RFI) is flagged and masked using sigma clip method. \item Spectral stacking.
-The spectra of all source-on (or source-off) units are stacked into one spectrum $S_{\rm ON}$ (or $S_{\rm OFF}$) weighted by the inverse square of their $rms$.
-The ON-OFF spectrum is $S_{\rm ON-OFF}=S_{\rm ON}-S_{\rm OFF}$. \item Ripple removal and continuum subtraction.
-We select two continuum frequency regions without RFI at both sides of the \hi\ signal frequency and fit the regions using a sinusoidal plus a six-order polynomial.
-The best fit line is subtracted from the ON-OFF spectrum. \item Measure \hi\ flux.
+where $P_{\rm ON}^{\rm cal\ on}$ and $P_{\rm OFF}^{\rm cal\ on}$ refer to the power of on-source and off-source scans with noise diode on.
+Accordingly, $P_{\rm ON}^{\rm cal\ off}$ and $P_{\rm OFF}^{\rm cal\ off}$ refer to the power of on-source and off-source scans with noise diode off.
+The power of all scans in the above equations has been time-averaged to one sampling unit. $T_{\rm noise}$ is the known temperature of the noise diode.
+The $T_{\rm ON}^{\rm cal\ off}$ and $T_{\rm OFF}^{\rm cal\ off}$ are the calibrated antenna temperatures of the on-source and off-source spectrum (without noise diode).
+The calibrated temperatures are then converted into flux density ($S$) in units of Jansky (Jy) by dividing them by the gain parameters provided in the Table 5 of \cite{Jiang2020-FAST}.
+Radio frequency interference (RFI) is flagged and masked using sigma clip method.

+The spectra of all on-source (or off-source) scans without noise diode are stacked into one spectrum $S_{\rm ON}$ (or $S_{\rm OFF}$) weighted by the inverse square of their rms.
+The ON-OFF spectrum is $S_{\rm ON-OFF}=S_{\rm ON} - S_{\rm OFF}$.
+The baseline ripple was then modeled and subtracted by fitting a linear function plus a sinusoidal function.
+For each source, we visually checked the fitting result to ensure reasonable fitting results.

 The original spectrum has a frequency resolution of 7.6 kHz, corresponding to a velocity channel of $dV'\sim 1.7\ {\rm km\ s^{-1}}$ at 1.4 GHz.
-We re-sample the original spectrum into $dV\sim 20\ {\rm km\ s^{-1}}$, and measure the integrated \hi\ flux by summing up all the velocity channels within the full width at zero intensity (FWZI), which includes the channels at both line wings with the channel flux higher than the rms.
-The \hi\ mass is derived using the following fomular \citep{Meyer2017}:
+We re-sample the original spectrum into $dV\sim 20\ {\rm km\ s^{-1}}$, and measure the integrated \hi\ flux ($S_{21}$) by summing up all the velocity channels within the full width at zero intensity (FWZI), which includes the channels at both line wings with the channel flux higher than the rms.